Thin-shell concentration for convex measures: Thin shell for convex measures

 \section{Thin shell for convex measures}

 The purpose of this section is to prove Theorem \ref{th:moments}.
-We follow the strategy from the log-concave case initiated in \cite{Klartag1, FGP, Klartag2} and further developed in \cite{Fleury, GM}. \\ To any random vector $X$ in $\R^n$ and any $p\ge 1$, we associate its $Z_p^+$-body defined by its support function
+We follow the strategy of the log-concave case initiated in \cite{Klartag1, FGP, Klartag2} and further developed in \cite{Fleury, GM}. \\ The support function $h_K$ of a non-empty compact set $K\subset\R^n$ is defined by